exorde-labs/Exorde-Client-Microservice-Mint/client/spot/README.md

 ```
 ### GPU Support

-The bpipe can have GPU support enabled using
+The `bpipe` stands for `batch_data_pipe` and GPU support is recommended on it.

 ```
 ... docker compose -f docker-compose.yaml -f enable-gpu.yaml up -d
 ```

-The `bpipe` stands for `batch_data_pipe` and GPU support is recommended on it.

 ### Horizontal Scaling

-GPU support is not recommended on `upipe` as the loading time exceeds the benefits.
+`upipe` stands for "unit_data_pipe" and GPU support is not recommended as the loading time exceeds the benefits.
 For this component horizontal scaling is prefered using `UPIPE_SIZE`

 ```